palzap/42-get_next_line/README.md

-get_next_line
-Programming a function that returns a line read from a file descriptor

-Started:
-10/11/2022
+# Get Next Line

+The "Get Next Line" project involves writing a function that reads from a file descriptor and returns the next line of text.
+The function should be able to handle different file descriptors and read from them in a way that ensures all the lines are read completely and without errors.
+It should also be able to handle different buffer sizes and deal with memory allocation and deallocation appropriately.

+## Evaluation
-First submission:
+#### First submission
 18/11/2022
 Score: 112%

-Second submission:
+#### Second submission
 21/11/2022
 Score: 125%